-And I read the Psalm 107 and he was just literally shattered to the very core of his being.
-And he was a heap of brokenness and tears and sadness and joy, all mingled together because that psalm says there is a God who breaks the chains and sets the prisoner free.
+And he did.
+And I read Psalm 107, and he was just literally shattered to the very core of his being, and he was a heap of brokenness, and tears, and sadness, and joy all mingled together because that psalm says, “There is a God who breaks the chains and sets the prisoner free.”

 The opening verses are a summons to thank God.
 Verse 1 says, “Oh give thanks to the Lord, for He is good, for His mercy endures forever.
-Let the redeemed of the Lord say so, whom He has redeemed from the hand of the enemy and gathered out of the lands, from the east and from the west, from the north and from the south."
-In that summation rehearses all of the deliverances of Israel from every direction.
+Let the redeemed of the Lord say so, who He has redeemed from the hand of the enemy and gathered out of the lands, from the east and from the west, from the north and from the south.”
+It just, in that summation, rehearses all of the deliverances of Israel from every direction.

-Now the psalm was mostly likely written after the exile in Babylon.
+The psalm was most likely written after the exile in Babylon.
 It perhaps then looks especially at the Babylonian exile, the redemption of the people of God from their Babylonian captivity.
-And while that may be in some ways its most poignant reference, it is certainly not limited to that.
-In fact, it provides general pictures of God’s redemption of Old Testament saints and as well of God’s redemption even of us.
+And while that may be, in some ways, its most poignant reference, it is certainly not limited to that.
+In fact, it provides general pictures of God’s redemption of Old Testament saints and, as well, of God’s redemption even of us.
 It is applicable to all who have been redeemed from sin.

 I’m fairly sure that this psalm was used for worship, particularly by the Jews who returned from Babylon to rebuild their city and rebuild the wall and rebuild the nation.
 Perhaps this psalm was even sung at the first Feast of Tabernacles that Ezra 3 says was celebrated right after they returned.